MattBerna17/UnitreeA1Locomotion/README.md

 The `train.py` script has been expanded to support multiple reinforcement learning architectures:

-* **PPO & A2C:** Run utilizing 8 parallel environments for 3,000,000 timesteps.
+* **PPO:** Run utilizing 8 parallel environments for 3,000,000 timesteps.
 Reward normalization is safely enabled as they are on-policy algorithms.

 * **SAC:** Runs utilizing 4 parallel environments for 1,000,000 timesteps.
 Reward normalization is strictly disabled to prevent replay buffer corruption over time.
 Action space is explicitly bounded to `[-1.0, 1.0]` for SAC compatibility.